dcarver1/aichi13/README.md

+# dan's notes
+I'm working on this outside of the publically maintained repo for the time being.
+Ideally once I get the hang of it I'll try to push it back.
+It'll be a bit.

 # An indicator of the conservation status of useful wild plants

 Project Management and method code for "Comprehensiveness of conservation of useful wild plants: an operational indicator for biodiversity and sustainable development targets"